-Once staff has ranked applications and determined allowable credit amounts for each application, staff will make recommendations to Minnesota Housing's board for final approval of the reservation of 9% tax credits.
-After the 10-day adjustment period (referenced below), the selected applicant will have 20 days to acknowledge selection by returning the appropriate reservation fee (see Chapter 8).
+Once staff has ranked applications and determined allowable HTC amounts for each application, staff will make recommendations to Minnesota Housing's board for final approval of the reservation of 9%

 ^{}Requests by applicants or developers to Minnesota Housing to apply the 30 percent state designated basis boost must be formally made in writing.
-The request should clearly outline the reasons supporting the request and clearly demonstrate how the proposal meets the criteria established by Minnesota Housing for receiving boost considerations.
+The request must clearly outline the reasons supporting the request and clearly demonstrate how the proposal meets the criteria established by Minnesota Housing for receiving boost considerations.